Community Welfare Program

 Author: YS Koen

-Klaten, June 05, 2023
+Klaten, First published: June 05, 2023 – Updated: November 05, 2023

 The Community Welfare Program from the member's perspective

-Interest-free Credit System
+Interest-free Credit System - Pillar One - Personal

-The CWP strives for a better financial future for its members.
-It seeks to achieve this by making an amount available to each member’s financial reserve.
-Members receive one-third of the principal for personal use; this is done as a revolving credit.
-Why provide a form of credit if a better financial future is desired?
-Debt does not add to wealth.
+IDIFY-CWP strives for a better financial future for its members.
+It tries to achieve this by making financial resources available through each member’s Personal Financial Reserve Vault (PFRV).
+Members receive one-third of the principal for personal use under pillar one; this will be made available to the user as a revolving credit.
+But why provide a credit facility if a better financial future is desired?
+Debt does not contribute to a better financial future.

 The CWP and the organizational structure

-The Community Welfare Program must be independent of any commercial operation and, therefore, cannot be part of a corporate CSR program.
-That is why we opt for the form of a Foundation structure.
+The Community Welfare Program must be independent of any commercial activity and, therefore, cannot be part of a company’s CSR program.
+That is why the legal structure of a Foundation has been chosen.
 The foundation will have a general board with the support of a Supervisory Board.